 - A French aperitif is also part of the French multi course meal families enjoy to celebrate special occasions.

 - And sometimes it’s a full meal, called an apéro dînatoire.
-Usually, this includes both salty and sweet, but the portions are still small but add up to a full meal.
+Usually, this includes both salty and sweet.
+The portions are still small but add up to a full meal.

 THE FINE ART OF THE FRENCH APERO EXPLAINED IN DETAIL!